Pixpipe/pixpipejs/cookbook/readme.md

 ...
 ```

 As you can see, if the number of components per pixel (aka. `ncpp` or as previously said *channels*) is not like we want, we just quit the function before having mapped any output.
 Still, we want to rush the *garbage collector* and remain with a potentially large array copied in memory, so we call `outputBuffer = null;`.
-Though, this is not mandatory and the *garbage collector* will come anyway.
+Though this is not mandatory and the *garbage collector* will come anyway.

 Then, let's fill this `if`: